 Take advantage of all literary opportunities in Edinburgh by studying with SAF at theUniversity of Edinburgh.

 University of Washington

-With a beautiful seaside setting, the University of Washington allows SAF students to work closely with professors on their language speaking and writing skills.
+With a beautiful seaside setting, the University of Washington is a place you can work closely with professors on your language speaking and writing skills.
 Perfect for any bookworm!

-Brimming with independent bookstores that will pleasure your imagination, Seattle was the second U.S. city to be named a UNESCO City of Literature.
+Brimming with independent bookstores that will pleasure your imagination, Seattle was the second US city to be named a UNESCO City of Literature.
 With many general bookshops with something for everyone, there are several specialty shops with a specific target group in mind.
 Readers visiting the Emerald City will find a variety of unique bookstores dealing in everything from mysteries to travel and much more.
-A book lover’s visit to Seattle would not be complete without stopping by the Elliot Bay Book Company, an iconic establishment featuring approximately 150,000 books.
+As a book lover, your visit to Seattle would not be complete without stopping by the Elliot Bay Book Company, an iconic establishment featuring approximately 150,000 books.

 Start your next semester by studying at the University of Washington with SAF.

 Ireland’s largest university, the University College Dublin will instantly immerse you in literature.
 Soak up the atmosphere and follow in the steps of literary legends with a walking tour curated by James Joyce Centre, then stop in the Dublin Writers’ Museum or sneak a peek of The Book of Kells, at Trinity College, to celebrate the bookish history of the city.
 Prefer poetry to prose?
 Celebrate the life and works of W.B.
 Yeats at The National Library of Ireland's interactive exhibit.